WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 In most contexts, capitalize each list item.
 For the item descriptions, write text that follows a colon in lowercase and capitalize text that follows a period.

 Don't use a dash or hyphen to set off an item description in a description list.
-For additional information, see [Colons instead of dashes in lists]().
+For more information, see [Colons instead of dashes in lists](https://make.wordpress.org/docs/style-guide/punctuation/dashes/#colons-instead-of-dashes-in-lists).

 **Examples**